-'''

-List all the symbols defined in this package:
+List all the symbols defined in this package: ls('package:BiocGenerics') annotation object An object containing annotation information.
+Additional arguments, for use in specific methods. value The annotation information to set on object.

-ls('package:BiocGenerics')

-'''

-annotation

-Accessing annotation information

 Get or set the annotation information contained in an object.